coscms/forms/README.md

 -------------

 This category includes checkbox, select and radio button fields.
 Checkbox field requires a name and a set of options to populate the field.
-The options are just a set of InputChoice (Id-Value pairs) objects:
+The options are just a set of InputChoice (ID-Value pairs) objects:

 	opts := []fields.InputChoice{
-		fields.InputChoice{Id:"A", Val:"Option A"},
+		fields.InputChoice{ID:"A", Val:"Option A"},
-		fields.InputChoice{Id:"B", Val:"Option B"},
+		fields.InputChoice{ID:"B", Val:"Option B"},
 	}
 	f := fields.CheckboxField("checkbox", opts)
 	f.AddSelected("A", "B")

 Radio buttons, instead, require a name and a set of options to populate the field.
-The options are just a set of InputChoice (Id-Value pairs) objects:
+The options are just a set of InputChoice (ID-Value pairs) objects:

 	opts := []fields.InputChoice{
-		fields.InputChoice{Id:"A", Val:"Option A"},
+		fields.InputChoice{ID:"A", Val:"Option A"},
-		fields.InputChoice{Id:"B", Val:"Option B"},
+		fields.InputChoice{ID:"B", Val:"Option B"},
 	}
 	f := fields.RadioField("radio", opts)